-Project No. Ew10 Status: New Entry Party or relevant jurisdiction European Union - UK (England and Wales) (Northern Ireland) and (Scotland) Title of project Impacts of in-river hydropower production on migratory fish Objective of research project The research project will examine the cumulative effects of freshwater hydropower schemes on habitat connectivity within river basins and on the migratory behavior and survival of Atlantic salmon and European eels, and assess potential effects at the fish population level.
+Project No. Ewio Status: Ongoing Party or relevant jurisdiction European Union - UK (England and Wales) (Northern Ireland) and (Scotland) Title of project Impacts of in-river hydropower production on migratory fish Objective of research project The research project will examine the cumulative effects of freshwater hydropower schemes on habitat connectivity within river basins and on the migratory behavior and survival of Atlantic salmon and European eels, and assess potential effects at the fish population level.
 Brief description of research project The research will use both laboratory and field based techniques to examine how possible delays to the seaward migration of salmonid smolts as the result of in-river renewable energy schemes may compromise the fish once they enter the sea.
 Further work will examine whether any mechanical damage caused to emigrating smolts as the result of passage through the turbines also results in physiological changes that compromise survival during entry into the marine environment.
 The results of the work will be incorporated into life cycle models (Project N. EW13) to assess the potential impact of renewable energy schemes at the population level.
 Dates during which research will take place 1 June 2012 - 30 November 2015.
-Area in which research will take place Rivers in southern England (e.g. Frome and Exe) Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £504,000 i.e. £168,000 per annum Number of participating scientists 10 Name and e-mail address of coordinating scientist in charge of project Dr Andy Moore: andy.moore@cefas.co.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of N/A
+Area in which research will take place Rivers in southern England (e.g. Frome and Exe) Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the research project £504,000 i.e. £168,000 per annum Number of participating scientists 10 Name and e-mail address of coordinating scientist in charge of project Dr Andy Moore: andy.moore@cefas.co.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A

-Project No. Ew16 Status: New Entry 110ject 140.
-LWID Status.
+Project No. Ew16 Status: Ongoing

-gear and other equipment to be used

-Details of any collaborating countries N/A
+Type and amount of gear and other equipment to be used N/A Details of any collaborating countries N/A

-Summary of Progress:

-New Entry